Going Hybrid: A New Working Model for Remote Legal Services

 - Assess corporate culture.
 Keep an eye on the culture of your firm and whether a readiness for change already exists or significant education will be required to persuade decision-makers.

 - Develop a holistic strategy.
-The pandemic forced the adoption of technologies at a quicker pace just to keep operations afloat.
-If adopting a hybrid model, it will be important to consider what’s required for the entire end-to-end experience.
+If adopting a hybrid model, it will be important to consider what’s required for the entire end-to-end experience as opposed to quick wins for rapid digitization.

 - Start incrementally.
 You’re not going to be able to solve all your problems and gaps with technology right out of the gate.
 Integrate step-by-step, test, and optimize as you go.